 Handling emergencies and referrals within Medicare Advantage Plans involves specific procedures to ensure timely and appropriate care.
 In emergencies, beneficiaries can seek care from any provider, regardless of network restrictions, to ensure immediate medical attention.

-For non-emergency situations, many plans require referrals from a primary care physician to see specialists, particularly in HMO Plans.
+For non-emergency situations, plans might require referrals from a primary care physician to see specialists, particularly in HMO Plans.
 This referral process helps coordinate care and manage healthcare costs effectively, ensuring that beneficiaries receive the appropriate level of care.

 The main types of California Medicare Advantage Plans include Health Maintenance Organization (HMO) Plans, Preferred Provider Organization (PPO) Plans, and Special Needs Plans (SNPs).
 Each type offers different levels of flexibility and network options to suit varying healthcare needs.